import pandas as pd

 Project

-- Publish the webpage of your data analysis project on your website, hosted on GitHub.
+- Publish a webpage presenting your data analysis project on your personal website, hosted via GitHub.

 Project Data